“A Plague on both your houses” is an idiom meaning “I’m not going to take sides: you’re both at fault and I will have nothing to do with it.”

-The phrase comes from Romeo and Juliet, where it’s spoken by Mercutio as he lies dying as a result of the feud between the two families.
+It comes from Romeo and Juliet, and is the last words – a curse – of a character who is dying as a result of the feud between the two families.

 Two households, both alike in dignity